Creme brûlée is one of my favourite, favourite desserts.

 - Once the caramel has reached a lovely deep amber colour and all the sugar is melted, turn off the heat and pour in the still warm cream.
 Whisk continuously, as the mixture will bubble and spit up, to ensure the caramel and cream are combined.

-- Crack the eggs into a large heatproof bowl and whisk well.
+- Crack the eggs and yolks into a large heatproof bowl and whisk well.

 - Pour the caramel mixture over the eggs in a slow and steady stream, while continuously whisking the eggs vigorously.